 Kevin is an aspiring public health focused clinician-scientist working to integrate bench-to-bedside discoveries into the global community utilising population health measures.
 In 2021, he joined Professor Brian Oldenburg’s group to apply his theoretical training, work together with passionate students and public health practitioners.
 Kevin is both a Bachelor of Biomedicine graduate, and currently a Doctor of Medicine (MD) candidate with the University of Melbourne.

 Yu Wen (B.A.) is a current Master of Public Health student at the University of Melbourne.
 She is experienced in planning and marketing online education products.
 She also has experiences in copywriting for many global consumer brands in China.
 Yu is involved in assisting implementation science e-Hub project.

-If you would like to provide more detailed feedback and user evaluation, please contact us at email@example.com and we will be in touch with you to organise a user testing session via Zoom.
+If you would like to provide more detailed feedback, please contact us at email@example.com.